 However, according to this study, the media also presented some positive images, so that women are depicted as: working women; capable of leadership; participating in public life; educated; moral; fighters; excelling in their own areas; citizens; athletes; or modern workers.
 Moreover, the stereotyped image is broken by the introduction of rural women.
 Remarkably, the positive image criticizes the negative image which is frequently portrayed.
-There is often a juxtaposition between the working woman and the unemployed wife or housewife, or between the woman as a leader and the woman who doesn't take part in public life.
+There is often a juxtaposition between the working woman and the unemployed wife or housewife,10 or between the woman as a leader and the woman who doesn't take part in public life.
 This illustrates the contradiction in the way women are represented within the institutions themselves (Kothar and UNFPA, 2006.)

-The situation in Syria in not very different; the state-owned media controls public discourse, and the media is monopolized by the aovernment.
+The situation in Syria in not very different; the state-owned media controls public discourse, and the media is monopolized by the government.
 The media deal with women's issues in the news as a second level topic or as background to the main topic.
 For example, in relation to political and economic issues, women rarely appear as experts or speakers, and we rarely hear women's opinions on political decisions or economic developments, nor do we hear their opinions how anything affects them.
-One example can be found in the media treatment of the series of campaigns carried out by women's organizations to change the National-
+One example can be found in the media treatment of the series of campaigns carried out by women's organizations to change the Nationality Law or the Personal Status Law and its impact on women.
+The state-owned media completely failed to mention any of these campaigns, meaning that women's voices about them remained unheard.